 - The budget and target ROAS (Return on Advertising Spend)

 Once you’ve done this, Google will get to work and show your ads to the most relevant users.
-It does this by utilising “a wide range of auction-time signals including device, location, time of day, remarketing list, language, and operating system to capture the unique context of every search”.
+It does this by utilizing “a wide range of auction-time signals including device, location, time of day, remarketing list, language, and operating system to capture the unique context of every search.”

 What’s the difference between Smart Shopping and Shopping Ads?

 You might be thinking, ‘Smart Shopping must be better.
-Surely Google’s algorithm knows how to best display my ads?”
+Surely Google’s algorithm knows how to display my ads best?”
 And while Smart Shopping is a fantastic solution for many businesses, it is not the end-all you might expect.

 We’ve compiled a quick guide to both Shopping Ads and Smart Shopping below so that you can see the benefits and drawbacks for yourself.